 - Show, don’t tell.
 But avoid too much stage direction for every character’s action.

 - Don’t overuse punctuation marks.

 - Use beta readers and friends as additional eyes on the written work.
 They may spot things you don’t.

 Step 3: Publishing

-When you finish writing and revising your work, the next step to becoming an author is publishing your story.
+When you finish writing and revising your work, publishing your story is the next step to becoming an author.